The Grounds

 The Vineyard

-Also on the upper level of the farm, we have over a vineyard of mix of Syrah and Grenache grapes that were planted just about 2 years ago.
+Also on the upper level of the farm, we have over a vineyard of mix of Syrah and Grenache grapes.
 While we are waiting for them to mature and bear fruit, we are kept busy maintaining them.
 Immature as they are right now, it makes for a peaceful stroll through the vines.

 kindred-oak-farm-organic-garden